This is a work in progress.

 In fact the greater part of the electronic mail on the Internet is from criminals, who forge mail messages by the billion.

 People and organizations (even large ones, who you'd think ought to know better) have been duped out of millions of pounds by very simple forged emails.
 Google Inc., for example, paid more than a hundred million dollars to some guy in India who forged a few invoices.
 Eventually, they got quite a lot of it back.

 Fortunately, there are some very simple ways to detect forged mail.

-One of them is to read the mail carefully, and think about it.
-Most forged messages have very obvious indicators.
-Bad spelling and use of language is one.
-Is it plausible?
+One way to detect forged mail is to read it, carefully, and think about it.
+Many forged messages have very obvious indicators.
+Bad spelling and poor use of the language is one.
+Is the content even plausible?

 Another way to detect forgery is to look at the mail headers.

 An electronic mail message is made up of two parts.
 They are the headers, of which there can be quite a few (nobody ever sees most of them), and a body.
 There's just one body.
 It can be empty, and although it's just about possible to imagine how an empty forged body might be malicious, you probably aren't worried about that.
 Some headers have a strictly defined structure, some don't, and most headers can be present or not present - but a message cannot be delivered without any headers.
 If you're at risk of being targeted by forged mail (and in 2018 that means most of us), it's worth learning a little about mail headers.

 Your mail client (the thing that you use to read your mail - it